mattsb42/screwfinity-openscad/spec.md

 You can them import the model into your modeling software of choice and create your own cutouts as needed.

+## Label Slots

+The slot that a label slides into is 0.5mm thick.

 # Cabinets

 The width and depth of cabinets are defined by